tdi/pyPEPA/README.rst

 pyPEPA consist of three parts:

- 1. libpepa - a library written in python (mostly 3.3+ conformant)
+1. libpepa - a library written in Python,
- 2. pyPEPA - a command line tool for solving and graphing
+2. pyPEPA - a command line tool for solving and graphing,
- 3. distr/ - map reduce tools for solving large PEPA experiments
+3. distr/ - map reduce tools for solving large PEPA experiments.

 Installation